How to manage your Digital Outcomes and Specialists contract

 - clear descriptions of the work that needs to be done

 - a list of people needed to do the work

-- how the buyer will pay for the work, eg using ‘fixed price’, ‘time and materials’ or ‘capped time and materials’ approach
+- how the buyer will pay for the work, using either the ‘fixed price’, ‘time and materials’ or ‘capped time and materials’ approach

 - how much the work will cost